PASTAplus/PEP/peps/pep-9.md

 #### Collection

-- `id` - Auto-incrementing integers that uniquely identify each table row.
+- `id` - An auto-incrementing integer that uniquely identifies each table row.
 - `collection.label` - A human-readable name to display for the collection.
 - `collection.type` - A string that describes the type of the collection.
 - `collection.created_date` - The date and time the collection was created.

 #### Resource

-- `resource.collection_id` - Reference to the collection to which the resource belongs.
+- `resource.collection_id` - A reference to the collection to which the resource belongs.
-- `resource.key` - The unique identifier for the resource.
+- `resource.key` - A unique identifier for the resource.
-- `resource.label` - A human-readable name to display for the resource.
+- `resource.label` - A human-readable name for the resource.
-- `resource.type` - A string that describes the type of the resource.
+- `resource.type` - The resource type.
 - `resource.created_date` - The date and time the resource was created.

 #### Permission

-- `permission.resource_id` - Reference to the resource to which the permission applies.
+- `permission.resource_id` - A reference to the resource to which the permission applies.
-- `permission.principal_id` - Reference to the user profile or user group to which the permission is granted.
+- `permission.principal_id` - A reference to the user profile or group to which the permission is granted.
-- `permission.principal_type` - The type of the principal_id (enum of PROFILE or GROUP)
+- `permission.principal_type` - The principal class (enum of PROFILE or GROUP) of the permission.
-- `permission.level` - The access level granted by this permission (enum of 'READ', 'WRITE' or 'OWNER').
+- `permission.level` - The access level granted by this permission (enum of 'read', 'write' or 'changePermission').
-- `permission.granted_date` - The date and time the permission was granted.
+- `permission.granted_date` - The grant date and time of the permission.

 For example, if we are tracking permissions for a data package with metadata and data entities, the `collection.label` might be `knb-lter-bes.1234.5`, and the `collection.type` would be `package`.
 Linked to this collection would be a number of resources.
 Each resource would have a `resource.collection_id` referencing the `knb-lter-bes.1234.5` collection.
 The `resource.label` might be `water.csv` while the `resource.key` would be the PASTA URI `https://pasta.lternet.edu/package/data/eml/knb-lter-bes.1234.5/3fb3ef2e559fa42956b69226e9069058`.
 The `resource.type` would be `data`.
 Permissions would then be linked to these resources via `permission.resource_id`.
 Each permission would have a `permission.principal_id` of a user profile or user group, and a `permission.principal_type` of either `PROFILE` or `GROUP`.
 The `permission.level` would specify the level of access granted to the principal, and would be `READ`, `WRITE` or `OWNER`.